Integrations

 • Wiki pages synthesized from Notion content (not raw copies)

-• Work units clustered by semantic similarity for efficient processing
+• Work units clustered by embedding similarity for efficient synthesis

 Notes